 Every year, the difference between depreciation of buildings based on their fair value on the date of the privatisation of the Company in 2002 and depreciation based on the asset's original cost prior to the original revaluation is transferred from the revaluation reserve to retained earnings.
 When the asset is derecognised, the attributable revaluation surplus remaining in the revaluation reserve is transferred to retained earnings.
 Property, plant and equipment are derecognised on disposal or when no future economic benefits are expected from their use or disposal.
 Gains or losses arising from derecognition represent the difference between the net disposal proceeds, if any, and the carrying amount.
-Any gains or losses arising on derecognition are included in profit or loss in the year the asset is derecognised.
+Any gains or losses arising on derecognised.